International Security and Missile Defense

-In February 2014, the first of four missile defense-capable Aegis ships, USS DONALD COOK, arrived in Rota, Spain.
-A second ship, USS ROSS joined her in June.
-During 2015, two more of these multi-mission ships, USS PORTER and USS CARNEY will be forward deployed in Rota.
+In February 2014, the first of four missile defense-capable Aegis ships, the USS DONALD COOK, arrived in Rota, Spain.
+Over the next 18 months, three more of these multi-mission ships will deploy to Rota.

 These multi-mission ships will conduct maritime security operations, humanitarian missions, bilateral and multilateral training exercises, and support U.S. and NATO operations, including NATO missile defense.